williain/multitools/doc/guide.rst

     s.supervise()

 See how outside of the function calls, we just instantiate the supervisor, add the processes to it, and supervise them.
+No need to go poking around inside MyProcessOne to get its id to pass to MyProcessTwo this way round.

 Note that get_ids doesn't throw an exception in the case it can't find any matching process ids; it will return the empty set.
 In this example you'd